 How to Request TRAC Fellows for your Courses

-Faculty requests for TRAC Fellows in Fall 2025 courses must be submitted by April 18th, 2025; for Spring 2026 courses by November 14th, 2025.
-Requests can be submitted via this Google Form — Faculty interest in having a course TRACed in Fall 2025 — or by reaching out to Dr. Justin Greenlee, the Director of Writing Across the Curriculum, via email at jgg223@lehigh.edu or intrac@lehigh.edu.
+Faculty requests for TRAC Fellows in Spring 2026 courses must be submitted by November 14th, 2025; for Fall 2026 courses, by April 17th, 2026.
+The faculty request form for Spring 2026 will be posted here in early October.
+You can also request fellows by reaching out to Dr. Justin Greenlee, the Director of Writing Across the Curriculum, via email at jgg223@lehigh.edu or intrac@lehigh.edu.

 What can the TRAC Writing Fellows do for you?